-SSA has provided a PEBES to individuals upon request since 1988.
-As required by the Congress, in 1995 SSA began sending the statements automatically to workers who have reached age 60.
-Starting in fiscal year 2000, statements will reach an estimated 123 million people each year-almost every U.S. worker age 25 and older.
-SSA projects that this effort will cost more than \$80 million in fiscal year 2000 alone.
+As required by the Congress, in 1995 ssA began sending the statements, called Personal Earnings and Benefit Estimate Statements (PEBES), automatically to workers who had reached age 60.
+Starting in fiscal year 2000, the PEBES will reach an estimated 123 million people each year-almost every U.S. worker aged 25 and older.
+These six-page statements supply workers with information about their yearly earnings on record at ssA; information about their eligibility for Social Security retirement, survivor, and disability benefits; and estimates of these benefits.
+The PEBES also explains Social Security programs and benefits. ssA projects that this effort will cost more than \$80 million in fiscal year 2000 alone.